FIFA World Cup Trophy: New trophy

-The trophy has the engraving "FIFA World Cup" on its base.
-After the 1994 FIFA World Cup, a plate was added to the bottom side of the trophy where the names of winning countries are engraved, names therefore not visible when the trophy is standing upright.
-The original trophy is now permanently kept at the FIFA World Football Museum in Zurich, Switzerland.
-It only leaves there when it goes on its FIFA World Cup Trophy Tour.
+The original trophy is now permanently kept at the FIFA World Football Museum in Zürich, Switzerland.
+It leaves there only when it goes on its FIFA World Cup Trophy Tour.
 It is present at the Final draw for the next World Cup, and on the pitch at the World Cup opening game and Final.
 The FIFA World Cup Trophy Tour was inaugurated for the 2006 FIFA World Cup competition.